fredgj/mom/README.rst

 ===

 Mom is a python module that contains one single decorator called decorate_with, but this is also a powerful decorator.
-It's every decorators mom.
+It's the mother of all decorators.

 In the future I might add more meta stuff here, but at the moment I just need this single decorator.